yarusome/diff-webref-mdn/README.md

 "functions": {}
 ```

+> **Note:** Prefixed definitions will be removed from the diff if not found in `w3c/webref`.
+Therefore it is unnecessary to specifically block prefixed definitions.

 ## Structure of `webref-filters.js`

 `webref-filters.js` is effectively a JSON file, but wrapped as a module to enable the full syntax of JavaScript, including comments and trailing commas.